brancz/kube-rbac-proxy/README.md

       --oidc-sign-alg stringArray                   Supported signing algorithms, default RS256 (default [RS256]) --oidc-username-claim string                  Identifier of the user in JWT claim, by default set to 'email' (default "email")
       --proxy-endpoints-port int                    The port to securely serve proxy-specific endpoints (such as '/healthz').
 Uses the host from the '--secure-listen-address'.
-      --secure-listen-address string                The address the kube-rbac-proxy HTTPs server should listen on.
-      --tls-cert-file string                        File containing the default x509 Certificate for HTTPS.
-(CA cert, if any, concatenated after server cert)
-      --tls-cipher-suites strings                   Comma-separated list of cipher suites for the server.
-Values are from tls package constants (https://golang.org/pkg/crypto/tls/#pkg-constants).
-If omitted, the default Go cipher suites will be used
-      --tls-min-version string                      Minimum TLS version supported.
-Value must match version names from https://golang.org/pkg/crypto/tls/#pkg-constants. (default "VersionTLS12")
-      --tls-private-key-file string                 File containing the default x509 private key matching --tls-cert-file.
-      --tls-reload-interval duration                The interval at which to watch for TLS certificate changes, by default set to 1 minute. (default 1m0s)
       --upstream string                             The upstream URL to proxy to once requests have successfully been authenticated and authorized.
       --upstream-ca-file string                     The CA the upstream uses for TLS connection.
 This is required when the upstream uses TLS and its own CA certificate
       --upstream-client-cert-file string            If set, the client will be used to authenticate the proxy to upstream.
 Requires --upstream-client-key-file to be set, too.
       --upstream-client-key-file string             The key matching the certificate from --upstream-client-cert-file.
 If set, requires --upstream-client-cert-file to be set, too.
-      --upstream-force-h2c                          Force h2c to communiate with the upstream.
+      --upstream-force-h2c                          Force h2c to communicate with the upstream.
 This is required when the upstream speaks h2c(http/2 cleartext - insecure variant of http/2) only.
 For example, go-grpc server in the insecure mode, such as helm's tiller w/o TLS, speaks h2c only

+Legacy kube-rbac-proxy [DEPRECATED] flags:

+      --insecure-listen-address string   The address the kube-rbac-proxy HTTP server should listen on.
+      --secure-listen-address string     The address the kube-rbac-proxy HTTPs server should listen on.

 Global flags: